Find Affordable College Courses

 Of the 19 students majoring in AE at UIUC, 74% are male and 26% are female.

-A rank of #3 on this year’s list means Iowa State University is a great place for agricultural engineering students working on their master’s degree.
-Iowa State is a fairly large public school located in the city of Ames.
+Out of the 32 schools in the United States that were part of this year’s ranking, Iowa State University landed the # 3 spot on the list.
+Iowa State is a fairly large public school located in the small city of Ames.

 Women make up 50% of the AE majors at the school.